 1. Leave extra time

-When you have to get to somewhere, leave extra time.
+When you have to get somewhere, leave extra time.
 More time than you think you’ll need.
 Ridiculous amounts of extra time!
 That way, when your depth of processing kicks in and you suddenly start thinking about grabbing extra tissues or changing your clothes, you’ll have the time you need.

 2. Make lists of what you need

 I have a master packing list that includes everything I need when I travel.
 It’s saved on my laptop so I don’t have to recreate it every time I go on a trip.
 You can do this for other things, too, such as a list for what you need when you leave the house in the morning for work.
-This especially helps if you’re also responsible for getting children out the door!
+This especially helps if you’re responsible for getting children out the door!

 3. Remove extra stimulation

 If possible, pack your suitcase when other people aren’t around.
 Get ready for the networking event with the bathroom door closed.
-Find a quiet spot to tackle your work to-do list.
+Find a quiet spot to tackle your to-do list.
 Doing things quietly and alone — whenever possible — removes some stimulation.